Should You Repair Old Appliance Or Buy A New One?

-Our 7 years old GE Profile front load washer finally died on Saturday night.
+Our seven years old GE Profile front load washer finally died on Saturday night.
 Everything was working fine until the last two loads when it starts to make loud knocking noise during the spin cycle.
-At first I thought it was a load balance issue but the noise persists.
-The official death was marked by mound of shredded plastic it spewed out on the final spin.
-When we removed wet clothes from the machine, it was clear that the stainless steel drum had broken off its axis and is just sitting inside the plastic outer tub.
+At first, I thought it was a load balance issue, but the noise persists.
+The shredded plastic pieces it spewed out on the final spin marked the official death.
+When we removed the wet clothes from the machine, it was clear that the stainless steel drum had broken off its axis.
+The drum was just sitting there inside the plastic outer tub.

 After reading several reviews on the merchants, I finally settled on Rainbow Appliance.
-Next, I headed to Ebates to see if Rainbow Appliance is part of the network — jackpot…3% discount via Ebates.
+Next, I headed to Rakuten to see if Rainbow Appliance is part of the network — jackpot…3% discount via Rakuten.
 My next stop was RetailMeNot.com — double jackpot with a $25 off coupon code.
 In the end, I bought the LG WM0642H[W] for $874 (free shipping).
-The purchase was made on my cash back reward card, which is good for another 1% cash back.
+The purchase was made on my cashback reward card, which was good for another 1% cashback.

 I did some more research and found this interesting blog article with YouTube video about why Kenmore Front Load Washers Fail.
 It appears that my GE was made by Frigidaire, which is also sold under the Kenmore brand.
 Here’s the video: